Journal

 Published: 6 January 2026

 If you listen to how red light therapy is discussed across modern health podcasts, a clear pattern emerges.
-The conversation has shifted — less emphasis on wellness trends, more attention to cellular biology, energy metabolism, and long-term consistency.
+The conversation has shifted — less emphasis on wellness trends, more attention to cellular biology.

 Read article →